astral-sh/ruff/docs/configuration.md

   -e, --exit-zero
           Exit with status code "0", even upon detecting lint violations --exit-non-zero-on-fix
-          Exit with a non-zero status code if any files were modified via autofix, even if no lint violations remain
+          Exit with a non-zero status code if any files were modified via fix, even if no lint violations remain

 Log levels:
   -v, --verbose  Enable verbose logging